safespring/docs/content/new/flavors.md

 # Flavors
 This chapter describes the different flavors and how they are used in the platform.
 It is important to understand what the different flavors imply and which combinations that is possible to boot a working instance.

-##B2 flavors (block storage)
+## b2 flavors (block storage)

+!!! info "versions"
+    The first number in the flavor name (l2 or b2) denotes a particular version of this flavor.
+We might introduce other versions in the future with different properties.

 Instance created with these flavors need a volume to boot from.
 See below how to accomplish that.

 | Flavor name    | Description                                                                  |
 | -------------- | ---------------------------------------------------------------------------- |